The Art of Campaign Storytelling

 - SHARE!!

-Your reader’s power is in so much more than what they donate – it’s in who they can inspire as well.
-This is crowdfunding, after all, you are empowering your community to bring THEIR community to your cause.
+Your readers’ power lies in so much more than what they contribute—who they can inspire.
+This is crowdfunding.
+After all, you empower your community to bring their community to your cause.

-And that is why I end this post here; if there is only one piece of advice you take away from this entire post, let it be this: do not forget to ask for the share!!
+That is why I am ending this post here.
+If there is only one piece of advice you take away from this entire post, let it be this: do not forget to ask for the share!!

 Campaign Story writing worksheet